 Figure 3: Opportunity to achieve a brighter future through urban regeneration of the built environment using sustainable measures

-Question c: How can we develop a sustainable urban planning system which integrates buildings and urban spaces designed with sustainability criteria?
+4.2.2 Question C: How can we develop a sustainable urban planning system which integrates buildings and urban spaces designed with sustainability criteria?

 It is agreed there are numerous political and economic issues at present in developing countries which should not hinder the adaptation of sustainable urbanism (Danjuma, 2013).
 The researcher suggests that the wheel should not be reinvented and there is nothing that cannot be done that has not been accomplished elsewhere, so technically it is not going to be difficult to develop a sustainability assessment tool (Adewumi et al., 2019).
 Participant 4 suggests that ''the difficulty is that political power is very strong in Nigeria and they have the higher will in influencing decision change hence its highly possible to develop sustainable systems if the governments will it''.
 Participant 1 suggests the need ''to review the statutes, laws and statutory requirements.
 Nigeria is a good environment because a lot of projects are driven by the government''.
 Further responses from other participants (3, 8, 9, and 34) suggest that the government, academics, sustainability built environment experts, and stakeholders have to sit down together to develop very robust planning laws, building regulations/controls, and environmental protection acts geared towards sustainability.
 The researcher suggests that the problem lies in enforcement schemes and the lack of institutions and institutional building capacity to implement necessary policies.
 Also, any regulations that are generated should be tailored to Nigeria's needs, culture, context and response to climatic conditions (Daramola, 2010).